Byōdō-in: Byodoin Tea Salon Toka

 A tea salon to try authentic Uji green tea in the precinct of Byodoin Temple.
 Tea leaves harvested in the tea fields of Uji City or neighbouring farms are used.
 Certified Japanese Tea Instructors will provide tea to visitors with the finest care and knowledge.
 Open Monday to Sunday but closed on Tuesday, from 10:00 to 16:30.
 Last order is at 16:00.

+Commemoration

+Japan commemorates the building's longevity and cultural significance by displaying its image on the 10 yen coin, and the 10,000 yen note features the phoenix image.